KERTLES/Yelp-For-Movies/journals/matthew.md

 ## September 13, 2022
     Today, I did a lot of work trying to get my tests In had made earlier to work again.
 With And's help, we found out that the names for each of the test functions had to be capitalized after the test_ portion and that it has to be a singular word.
 Neither of us understand why this is the case.
 I also made some new views functions to make it so that the censorship option is something that can be updated independently of every other update parameter.
 So, now a use can update their censorship options without changing any of the other parameters.

+## September 14, 2022
+    Today, we tried to fix the create review feature.
+With the help of Daniel, we realized that it was happening due to the fact that the poller wasn't getting account information.
+We tried changing various different variable, but we ultimately came up with the idea of changing to Cron instead of poller.